frontenddogma/web-development-glossary/manuscript/k.md

 : The process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result.
 Kerning adjusts the space between individual letter forms, while tracking (letter-spacing) adjusts spacing uniformly over a range of characters.
 In a well-kerned font, the two-dimensional blank spaces between each pair of characters all have a visually similar area.
 The related term “kern” denotes a part of a type letter that overhangs the edge of the type block.&nbsp;[†](#w-kerning)

 Key
 : In cryptography, a piece of information (a parameter) that determines the functional output of a cryptographic algorithm.
-For encryption algorithms, a key specifies the transformation of plaintext into ciphertext, and vice versa for decryption algorithms.&nbsp;[†](#w-key-cryptography)
+For encryption algorithms, a key specifies the transformation of plain-text into ciphertext, and vice versa for decryption algorithms.&nbsp;[†](#w-key-cryptography)
 : → Database index

 Key Performance Indicator